 Related Article: Want to launch a career in social media marketing and don’t know where to start?
 Here are 6 steps to help you get started!

-Reasons to Start Freelancing as a Student or Graduate:
+Why should you Start Freelancing as a Student or Graduate?

 Here are some of the major reasons why you should consider launching out into the freelance market as a student or recent graduate:

 As a student or recent graduate, everything learnt within academia is theoretical.
 A study by Harvard has shown the importance of applying everything you learn to simulated or real scenarios to convert it from passive to active learning.
 Freelancing as a student will give you opportunities to test your ability and put your education in a practical situation.
 This will complement your studies and give you hands-on experience helping you solidify your learning.
 Application based learning will also give you an edge.

 Choosing to freelance through apprenticeships will give you an opportunity to gain real work experience.
 According to the National Association of Colleges and Employers (NACE), 91% of employers prefer to hire employees with previous work experience.
 Whereas 65% prefer candidates who have relevant experience within the similar industry or function.
 This is how you build your career by seeking out and gaining experience in roles and industries that you are interested in.
 Freelancing could also give you an opportunity to test different job functions.

 Employers and hiring managers always ask for previous experience when recruiting for full time roles.
 Having a portfolio of past work with references and positive testimonials will give you a major advantage over the rest of the competition.
 Building a portfolio also shows tangible results and metrics as a teaser to showcase the quality of your work.
 This is often difficult to expect from students and recent graduates who do not have a lot of relevant experience.
 Freelancing as a student will allow you to build an excellent portfolio.